 While the practice was originally developed as a Buddhist practice, the practice I teach is a purely secular one.
 Mindfulness meditation is essentially the practice of focusing your attention on the present moment.
 It involves exercising your ability to observe your thoughts as they come up without reacting to them in habitual ways.
 With practice, you learn how to respond instead of react to your thoughts.
 This doesn’t mean our work can’t include your own sense of spirituality, of course.
 But religion and spirituality are not necessarily the same thing.
 And the extent to which you discuss spirituality in our sessions is completely up to you.

 Are you ready to get anxiety out of your way and get back on a path toward progress and thriving?
-Contact me today for a free consultation!
+Contact me today to set up your first appointment!